Featured Project

 Mechanical Design

 As part of the design process, Czero produced manufacturing prints of all manufactured components including full GD&T in accordance with the ASME Y14.5 standard.
 Czero always strives to right-size the mechanical design and design documentation work for a given project to maximize client value.
 For this project, it was known that this version of the demonstration system would only be produced once.
-As such, while the full system was largely designed within CAD, a number of the minor components were fabricated, and field fit by Czero personnel to avoid the expense incurred through full design prints and external fabrication.
-However, if the intent had been to produce several of these systems, a full Technical Data Package (TDP) including assembly instruction and operation/maintenance manuals would have been created, providing the client with all the design information required to reproduce/operate the system on their own.
+As such, while the full system was largely designed within CAD, many of the minor components were fabricated, and field fit by Czero personnel to avoid the expense incurred through full design prints and external fabrication.
+However, if the intent had been to produce several of these systems, a full Technical Data Package (TDP) including assembly instruction and operation/ maintenance manuals would have been created, providing the client with all the design information required to reproduce/operate the system on their own.

 On complex projects such as this, Czero follows an analysis lead design approach to ensure components function safety and as intended the first time.
 In addition to dynamic system modeling, Czero engineers heavily leverage FEA and CFD to support the mechanical design process.
 Rapid iteration of the design through FEA on less complex elements is performed by design engineers directly within SolidWorks (Czero’s standard CAD package), while more complex analysis is performed in ANSYS or specialized software like Bentley AutoPIPE.
 Czero has the full ANSYS suite enabling complex evaluations including coupled transient thermo-structural analysis and CFD (Fluent and CFX).
 One area ANSYS was used heavily in this project was to evaluate transient thermal stresses within the pressure vessel as the vessel was externally heated by a series of resistive heating elements.
-CFD was also used extensively in this project to evaluate items such as flow distribution between the stacks, flow characteristics of the internally designed packed bed reformer, and convective/radiative heat transfer within the vessel.
+CFD was also used extensively in this project to evaluate items such as flow distribution between the stacks, flow characterization of the internally designed packed bed reformer, and convective/radiative heat transfer within the vessel.
 For this application Czero utilized STAR-CCM+ for the CFD analysis.

 800°C at 2 bar Alloy 800H Pressure Vessel designed by Czero which contains the SOFC Stacks